 Regular inspection of the feet for any signs of injury or infection, wearing comfortable and appropriate footwear, keeping the feet clean and moisturized, and seeking prompt medical attention for any foot issues are vital steps in maintaining foot health.

-Empowering oneself with knowledge about diabetes foot care and collaborating closely with healthcare professionals can be the key to preserving the health and function of the feet, thus preventing the potentially devastating consequences that poorly managed diabetes can bring.
+Empowering oneself with knowledge about diabetes foot care and collaborating closely with healthcare professionals can be the keys to preserving the health and function of the feet, thus preventing the potentially devastating consequences that poorly managed diabetes can bring.

 Diabetes can lead to a range of foot symptoms and complications due to its impact on nerves, blood vessels, and the immune system.
 These symptoms may vary depending on the individual and the stage of diabetes.
 Here are some common diabetes-related foot symptoms: